e-picas/bash-utils/man/MANPAGE.1.md

 ## DESCRIPTION

-The *Bash-Utils* command is a short library of utilities to quickly build robust *Bash* scripts.
+The *Bash-Utils* command is a small library of utilities to quickly write robust and complete *Bash* scripts.
-It proposes a set of useful functions and pre-defined environment variables and system options to let you build a script with options and arguments handling, automatic generation of some informational output about the script's usage, handle errors and debugging, and more features (see bash-utils(7) for a full documentation).
+It proposes a set of useful functions and environment variables in an enhanced environment with some system options enabled by default, to let you build a script with user options and arguments, an automatic generation of some informational output about the script's usage, a special handling of errors, stack trace and debugging, and some more features (see bash-utils(7) for a full documentation).

 It also embeds a various set of *modules* constructed as stand-alone bash-utils scripts you can use "as-is", calling them directly, or in a script using the library with the help of the `run()` or `use()` functions.